-If you’re living on a tight budget, you’re probably well acquainted with the bargain bin at the grocery store.
-You’re constantly on the lookout for the cheapest foods possible, even if that means they’re boring, bland or a bit past their prime.
+Most people living on a tight budget are well-acquainted with the bargain bin at the grocery store.
+Not having a fat bank account puts people constantly on the lookout for the cheapest foods possible, even if that means those eats are boring, bland or a bit past their prime.

-Here are six ways to make that cheap food a little more appetizing without resorting to buckets of salt.
+However, there are ways to make cheaper food a little more appetizing — and here are six of them.

 1. Marinate that meat

-Chuck roast, pork shoulder and chicken pieces are some of the cheapest cuts of meat available.
-However, they can be, at best, boring and, at worst, tough and chewy.
+Chuck roast, pork shoulder and chicken pieces are some of the cheapest cuts of meat available, but they can be tough and chewy.

 Fortunately, marinades are a cheap way to add flavor as well as improve texture.
 You don’t want to marinate delicate meats or fish too long, but feel free to leave that chuck roast marinating in the fridge overnight.